gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 ### Agreement in Nakamoto

 The unit of Bitcoin consensus is a block of multiple transactions.
 Each transaction (e.g., send 1 BTC to a friend) is signed by the current wallet's private key with the signature to provide the mathematical proof and thus protect against malicious actors.
-Once the signatures are validated, the miner combines those transactions into one unit for consensus, rather than initiating a new consensus for each transaction.
+Once the signatures are validated, the miner combines those multiple transactions into one single unit of consensus, rather than initiating a new consensus for each transaction.
 Then the node starts the mining process to extend the chain by enumerating the "nonces" until a hash less than or equal to the "target" value is found.
 Such process is referred to as mining or Proof-of-Work (PoW), as it requires substantial amount of computing power.
 When the proper "nonce" is found, the miner is rewarded with a new Bitcoin for its expended CPU time and electricity (i.e., [coinbase transaction](https://en.bitcoin.it/wiki/Coinbase)).
-And the node broadcasts the newly mined block to all of its peers, with each peer forwarding the block to every one of its neighbors flooding the whole network (gossip).
+And the node broadcasts the newly mined block to its peers, with each peer forwarding the block to every one of its neighbors eventually flooding the whole network (gossip).

 ### Agreement in Snow

 By construction, a Bitcoin node is always active, and the network consumes twice as much electricity as Denmark (see [data](https://www.cia.gov/the-world-factbook/countries/denmark/#energy)).
 The node builds the block template whether its mempool has any transaction or not.
 The miner runs through different "nonce" values until the resulting hash is below the current "target".
 That is, the Nakamoto protocol requires constant participation of miners even when there is no decision to be made.
 Unlike Nakamoto, Snow protocol is quiescent when there is no decision to be made.
 Similar to Nakamoto, Snow protocol trades off a determinstic safety guarantee for a probabilistic one.
-The key difference is the use of PoS and subsampled voting mechanism, thus more scalable.
+The key difference is the use of PoS and sub-sample voting mechanism, which makes Avalanche more scalable.

 The protocol is best illustrated with this [2-minute video](https://youtu.be/Sfb8G54AM_4) by [Emin Gün Sirer](https://twitter.com/el33th4xor).

 To develop the initial intuition about the protocol, let's imagine a room full of people trying to agree on what to drink for dinner: "coffee" or "wine".
-Some prefer coffee at first, while others choose wine.
-The goal is to build consensus on the single value (drink).
+Some prefer "coffee" at first, with others choosing "wine".
+The goal is to build consensus on the single value -- *a kind of drink*.
 Each person starts out with no preference (uncolored state), and asks a random subset of its neighbors in the room for their drink preference (e.g., ask only 10 out of 1,000 people).
-The rule is each person adopts the preference of the majority (defined as \\(≥ α\\), state of imbalance) -- "looks like more people are leaning toward coffee, so I prefer coffee for now."
-When everyone repeats the process, more and more people converge into the same preference.
+The rule is each person adopts the preference of the majority (defined as \\(≥ α\\) or quorum) -- "looks like more people are leaning toward coffee, so I prefer coffee now."
+When everyone repeats the process, more and more people converge onto the same preference.
 After enough rounds, the protocol reaches agreement on the single value that everyone prefers.
 The "preference" in the protocol represents the binary decision between two colors, although the protocol can be generalized to support multi-value consensus.

 #### Key guarantees

-[Impossibility of Distributed Consensus with One Faulty Process by  Fischer, Lynch and Paterson (1985)](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf) proved that even one faulty process makes it impossible for remote processes to reach agreement in "asynchronous" network: For any consensus protocol, there exists a path of non-termination (against liveness) -- agreement in consensus is a safety property, and termination is a liveness property where correct (non-faulty) processes can eventually produce a value thus making progress.
-In practice, one can weaken those problems to achieve both safety (agreement) and liveness (termination):
+[Impossibility of Distributed Consensus with One Faulty Process (1985)](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf) proved that even one faulty process makes it impossible for remote processes to reach agreement in "asynchronous" network: For any consensus protocol, there exists a path of non-termination (against liveness) -- agreement in consensus is a safety property, and termination is a liveness property where correct (non-faulty) processes can eventually produce a value thus making progress.

+> No completely asynchronous consensus protocol can tolerate even a single unannounced process death.
+We do not consider Byzantine failures, and we assume that the message system is reliable -- it delivers all messages correctly and exactly once.
+Nevertheless, even with these assumptions, the stopping of a single process at an inopportuine time can cause any distributed commit protocol to fail to reach agreement.
+Thus, this important problem has no robust solution without further assumptions about the computing environment or still greater restrictions on the kind of failures to be tolerated!
+>
+> Crucial to our proof is that processing is completely asynchronous; that is, we make no assumptions about the relative speeds of processes or about the delay time in delivering a message.
+We also assume that processes do not have access to synchronized clocks, so algorithms based on time-outs, for example, cannot be used.
+Finally, we do not postulate the ability to detect the death of a process, so it is impossible for one process to tell whether another has died (stopped entirely) or is just running very slowly.
+>
+> *Michael Fischer, Nancy Lynch and Michael Paterson, [Impossibility of Distributed Consensus with One Faulty Process (1985)](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf)*

+In practice, one can weaken such problems to achieve both safety (agreement) and liveness (termination), as follows:

-- **Assume synchrony**: A synchronous consensus protocol can assume a synchronous network with a strict upper bound for message delays -- see [The Byzantine Generals Problem by Lamport (1982)](https://lamport.azurewebsites.net/pubs/byz.pdf).
+- **Assume synchrony**: The protocol can assume a synchronous network with a strict upper bound for message delays -- see [The Byzantine Generals Problem by Lamport (1982)](https://lamport.azurewebsites.net/pubs/byz.pdf).
 Paxos/Raft assumes synchrony by implementing timeouts and retries for building consensus, thus achieving termination (liveness) guarantees.
-- **Probabilistic termination**: To work around the impossibility of deterministic termination, an asynchronous probabilistic consensus protocol opts for a probabilistic guarantee that some value is correct (e.g., Nakamoto consensus).
-The path of non-termination (infinite undecision) can have an exponentially small probability.
+- **Probabilistic termination**: To work around the impossibility of deterministic termination, the protocol can opt for a probabilistic guarantee that some value is correct (e.g., Nakamoto consensus).
+Thereby the path of non-termination (infinite undecision) can have an exponentially small probability.

 Paxos assumes asynchronous network but does not suffer such safety and livenss issues, as the proposal is only made to a known set of correct participants.
 However, Snow protocol operates via subsampling, susceptible to adversary that may not transmit messages and thus stuck waiting for a response.
-To ensure liveness, a node implements timeouts for the wait (synchronous) and probabilistic termination.
+To ensure liveness, a node implements timeouts for the wait  and probabilistic termination.
+Therefore, Snow protocols are synchronous to guarantee the liveness.
+Likewise, Nakamoto consensus is synchronous, because PoW difficulty depends on the maximum network delay -- see [Analysis of the Blockchain Protocol in Asynchronous Networks (2016)](https://eprint.iacr.org/2016/454.pdf).

 The Snow protocol defines the following key guarantees:

 - **P1.
 Safety (agreement).** Two correct nodes may make conflicting decisions on a transaction but with negligible probability \\(≤ ε\\).
 - **P2.
 Livenss (termination, upper bound).** The decision is made with a strictly positive probability within \\(t_{max}\\) rounds, where \\(O(log n) < t_{max} < ∞\\).